How we tackle a problematic site

 Council regulations state that no structure can be built within 1 metre either side of stormwater infrastructure.
 Access is not the concern; it’s the risk of the new development placing extra load on the pipe.
 In this instance, Box™ was required to use piles deeper than the pipe which was buried six metres underground; these were also located to bridge the pipe so that, effectively, the house is slung over the stormwater drain.
 (We have also cantilevered the edge of a building over a pipe to solve a similar scenario).

 Although it’s not always the case with our projects, in this instance, a problem buried was a problem solved.
 We like that about our job.
-So bring us your skinny, steep, heritage-controlled, flood-prone land – and we’ll bring our best design thinking to the task.
+So bring us your skinny, narrow, heritage-controlled, flood-prone, sloping site – and we’ll bring our best design thinking to the task.